grew-nlp/grew_doc/content/grewpy/upgrade_0.6.md

 ## Rename Corpus method `apply` to `map`

 The `apply` method is used in `Corpus`, `Grs` and `Graph` to apply a GRS (Graph Rewriting System) to a Corpus or a Graph.
-Unfortunately a method with the same name was available in `CorpusDraft` (but it applies a function toon each graph).
+Unfortunately a method with the same name was available in `CorpusDraft` (but it applies a function to each graph).

 In version 0.6, the method `apply` of `CorpusDraft` is renamed to `map` to avoid this confusion.